simonspa/meta-caribou/README.md

  * make sure, the jumpers J32 (big blue box) are in positions 0-0-1-1-0 (for jumper 1-2-3-4-5) in order to boot from the SD card
  * Flip the power switch!
 Your board should boot now and attempt to get an IP address from any DHCP server using the default MAC address (00:0A:35:00:01:23).

-# Building the Caribou Linux distribution
+# Building the Caribou Linux distribution yourself
 You can also build `meta-caribou` image yourself from scratch on your local machine.
 You can choose between two flows:
 * based in the provided _Docker_ container
 * build in your host's environment